amanantuley/Engineering_Study_Materials/README.md

 Want to help? 🙌
 You're welcome to add your own study notes, tutorials, or solutions!
-📌 Make sure to follow the folder naming structure and keep it clean.
+📌 Please follow the folder naming structure and keep it clean for others.

 ---